Close Menu

 These days there are several ways that different law firms conduct their billing of retainers.

-1. Flat Fee Retainer: This is a setup where the attorney promises you that for some amount of money he will be on the case until a set point regardless of the time commitment needed to get to that point.
-Most of the time in family law it is from start to the end of mediation and then from mediation through trial.
+1. Flat Fee Retainer: This is a setup where the attorney promises you that for some amount of money, he will be on the case until a set point regardless of the time commitment needed to get to that point.
+Most of the time in family law it is from the start to the end of mediation and then from mediation through trial.
 This type of billing can work very well for the attorney as the flat fee is usually non-refundable meaning that if the case settles early or for whatever reason the case does not move forward, the lawyer will likely try to refuse any sort of refund.

 2. Non-refundable retainer: This is the most popular fee type in Florida family and divorce law.
 Here the client pays an amount of money, usually between $2,500 to $5,500, which is not refundable.
 The attorney keeps track of his time devoted to the case and if the amount of work exceeds the retainer amount then an additional non-refundable retainer will be required.